vivekuw/Power-BI-Projects/Healthcare Dashboard - Inpatients and Outpatient/Readme.txt

   Add KPIs for patient satisfaction and treatment outcomes.
   Enable real-time data integration with hospital management systems.
 💡 Contribution
   We welcome contributions!
-If you have suggestions for improvements
+If you have suggestions for improvements.